flare-foundation/verifier-indexer-api/README.md

 DB_PORT=8080
 ```

-Also, specify the correct values for the `VERIFIER_TYPE` and `TESTNET` variables:
+Additionally, set the appropriate values for `VERIFIER_TYPE` and `TESTNET`:

 ```bash
 VERIFIER_TYPE=btc
 TESTNET=true
 ```

-After you are done, make sure to stop the database server with:
+When you're finished, remember to stop the database server with:

 ```bash
 yarn test delete_db